Application rules

 • 4-6 photos of the ensemble of quality allowing for their use in the Festival publications (minimum resolution: 10cm, 300dpi, size at least 800KB).
 At least one photo must show the whole ensemble.

-• and – after the programme has been consulted by the Qualification Committee – the final script of the programme to be presented during the FESTIVAL OF THE CHILDREN OF MOUNTAINS.
+and – after the programme has been consulted by the Qualification Committee – to send in the final script of the programme to be presented during the FESTIVAL OF THE CHILDREN OF MOUNTAINS.

 • The Organizer shall not cover any costs resulting from copyright protecting the above-mentioned materials.